SamanthaVJoseph123/pui-homework-template/final-project/Markdown_README.md

 Describe how you used Generative AI tools to create this final project (fill in the following information, write \~500 words in total).

 I only used ChatGPT for this assignment.
 I used it to learn about the specific tools of the D3.js library, such as creating bargraphs.
 I didn't input my code or data into ChatGPT and ask it to code a specific feature.
-That, I would input examples which I found online (through tutorials or youtube) and ask ChatGPT to explain each part of it.
+However, I would input examples which I found online (through tutorials or youtube) and ask ChatGPT to explain each part of it.
 I would then ask if I implemented some change, such as different type of inputed data structure, then how would this change the current code?
 It was a great learning experience and I learned much about how to use the SVG/bar-chart feature of D3.js.
 It was really helpful in explaining small concepts such as "what does this term mean?" to "if we changed this key aspect, what would happen?".

 ### Usage Experiences by Project Aspects
 Feel free to edit the column \_ (other?) or add more columns if there's any other aspect in your project you've used the GenAI tools for.